ThreeDotsLabs/watermill/docs/content/docs/pub-sub-implementations.md

 {{% /render-md %}}

 When using, you need to pass your function to generate partition key.
-It's good idea to pass this partition key with metadata to not unmarshal entire message.
+It's a good idea to pass this partition key with metadata to not unmarshal entire message.

 {{< highlight >}}
 marshaler := kafka.NewWithPartitioningMarshaler(func(topic string, msg *message.Message) (string, error) {